GoogleContainerTools/kpt-functions-sdk/README.md

 You should see that Namespaces now have label `color: orange`.

-It's a common to use a `ConfigMap` for `functionConfig` when the function needs a simple list of key/value pairs.
-For these cases, you can also run the function this way:
+It's common for functions to need a simple list of key/value pairs as parameters. `functionConfig` of kind `ConfigMap` can be used for this purpose.
+We provide porcelain to make this easier.
+This is functionally equivalent to the invocation above:

 ```sh
 node dist/label_namespace_run.js -i /tmp/input.yaml -d label_name=color -d label_value=orange